NonoHM/nonohm.github.io/_posts/2024-01-31-THM-Security-Principles.md

 - **Star Security Property**: Referred as "No write down".
 A higher security level cannot write an object at a lower level.
 - **Discretionary-Security Property**: This property uses an access matrix to allow read/write operations.

 With these rules, we can send information from lower levels "Write up" and receive information from lower ones "Read down".
-The limitaion is that model is not designed for file sharing.
+The limitation is that model is not designed for file sharing.

 ### Biba Model

 The Biba Model aims to achieve **integrity** by specifying two rules:

 - **Simple Integrity Property**: "No read down", a higher level cannot read information from lower levels.
-- **Star Integrity Property**: "No write up", a lowel level cannot write iformation for higher levels.
+- **Star Integrity Property**: "No write up", a lowel level cannot write information for higher levels.

 These rules contrast with the Bell-LaPadula model and this model suffers that it can't handle internal threats.